jasper-zanjani/notes/docs/Health.md

 **Rhodiola rosea** is an adaptogenic herb used in traditional medicine in Europe and Asia.

-- A [2018 meta study](https://pubmed.ncbi.nlm.nih.gov/30564123/ "Rhodiola rosea L. Improves Learning and Memory Function: Preclinical Evidence and Possible Mechanisms") 🖨 examined 36 animal studies and concluded that rhodiola can improve learning and memory function, despite an earlier [2012 review](https://pubmed.ncbi.nlm.nih.gov/22643043/ "Rhodiola rosea for physical and mental fatigue: a systematic review") that found that methodological problems with earlier experiments brought these findings into question.
+- A [2018 meta study](https://pubmed.ncbi.nlm.nih.gov/30564123/ "Rhodiola rosea L. Improves Learning and Memory Function: Preclinical Evidence and Possible Mechanisms") :material-file-pdf: examined 36 animal studies and concluded that rhodiola can improve learning and memory function, despite an earlier [2012 review](https://pubmed.ncbi.nlm.nih.gov/22643043/ "Rhodiola rosea for physical and mental fatigue: a systematic review") that found that methodological problems with earlier experiments brought these findings into question.
 - A [clinical trial in 2000](https://pubmed.ncbi.nlm.nih.gov/11081987/) found that young physicians experienced improvement in cognitive performance on a battery of cognitive tests called the Fatigue Test.
 The study concluded that rhodiola could reduce general fatigue under stressful conditions.
 - A [similar 2003 study](https://pubmed.ncbi.nlm.nih.gov/12725561/) found that young military cadets were able to resist fatigue better with rhodiola.